Chasen-Jeffries/ColLab_App/README.md

 4. Navigate to this new folder in your filepath
 - Type "cd\" press enter
 - Type "cd file_path" press enter.
 (Insert the file_path to Collab_App.
 This should end in "\Collab_App")
+5. Install Required packages
+- Use the pip command on the requirements file.
+- "pip install -r requirements.txt"
-5. Setup the Flask Environment
+6. Setup the Flask Environment
 - Type "Set Flask_App=App_Code" press enter
 - Type "flask run" press enter
 - Navigate your browser to "http://127.0.0.1:5000" in the URL bar